coderefinery/coderefinery.org/_posts/2020-07-31-mega-coderefinery.md

       time, even if they thought they had already done it (in this case, we quickly verified the instllation).
-In practice, we didn't check this requirement and only 25-50% of people came, but it still make the workshop more smooth.  ~~If someone was already installed, we~~
+In practice, we didn't check this requirement and only 25-50% of people came, but it still make the workshop more smooth.
     - The installation verification time occurred right after the "helper introduction meeting", so helpers would stay and help people verify their installation.